stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 * This code is based on the example from the Vulkan Cookbook.

 * The matrix assumes the Y axis points __down__ the viewport.

+* `MathsUtil` is a utility class providing common constants, wrappers for trigonometric functions, and helpers for various mathematical use cases.

 A convenience constant is added for a perspective projection with a default field-of-view: